Southampton, Ontario

-Southampton is a community on the shores of Lake Huron in Bruce County, Ontario, Canada, and close to Port Elgin.
-It is located at the mouth of the Saugeen River in the Saugeen Ojibway Nation Territory.
+Southampton is a community on the shores of Lake Huron in Bruce County, Ontario, Canada.
+It is close to Port Elgin and is located at the mouth of the Saugeen River in the Saugeen Ojibway Nation Territory.
 The size of the town is 6.44 square kilometres.
-The permanent population in 2016 was 3,678 but the summer population is higher, due to cottagers and campers spending vacation time in the area.
+The permanent population in 2016 was 3,678, but the summer population is higher since cottagers and campers spend vacation time in the area.

 Although the community still has its own post office, and road signs indicating the name Southampton, it is no longer an entity in its own right.
 In 1998, Port Elgin, Southampton and Township of Saugeen, all along the shores of Lake Huron, were amalgamated to form the Town of Port Elgin-Saugeen-Southampton.
-On December 17, 1998, the Province renamed the community the Town of Saugeen Shores.
-The primary employment categories are agriculture, small business, tourism and the Bruce Power nuclear power station which is 40 kilometres away.
-Southampton is a bedroom community, a retirement destination, as well as a tourist destination.
+On December 17, 1998, the province renamed the community the Town of Saugeen Shores.
+The primary employment categories are agriculture, small business, tourism, and the Bruce Power nuclear power station 40 km away.
+Southampton is a bedroom community, a retirement destination, and a tourist destination.